Nyura-31/Ecommerce-Follow-Along/README.md

 ---

 This milestone ensures a solid user registration flow on the frontend, preparing the application for future integration with backend functionality and user sessions.

+### **Milestone 6 Summary: Backend Endpoint for Signup with Password Encryption**

+In Milestone 6, you created a backend endpoint for the **Signup Page**, focusing on securely storing user data in the database by encrypting passwords.

+---

+### **Key Achievements:**
+- **Password Encryption:**
+   - Used **bcrypt** to hash user passwords during signup.
+   - Ensured secure storage of hashed passwords in the database, preventing unauthorized access to sensitive data.

+- **Store User Data:**
+   - Saved complete user details (e.g., name, email, hashed password) in the database while ensuring security and privacy.

+---

+### **Deliverables:**
+1. **Codebase Updates:**
+   - Backend endpoint for **user signup** with password encryption.
+   - Database integration to store all user data securely.

+2. **Repository Updates:**
+   - Code pushed to the existing **GitHub repository** from previous milestones.
+   - README file updated with a new section summarizing Milestone 6 progress.

+---

+This milestone reinforces the importance of data security by implementing encryption, preparing your application to handle user data responsibly and securely.